HBS-HBX/django-elastic-migrations/README.md

 application using more than one index or deploying changes to schemas will need a consistent way to create, rebuild, update, activate and drop their indexes over time.
-In addition, if you use AWS Elasticsearch, you will find that you cannot stop and apply a new mapping to your schema, so you must create a new index with a new schema and then reindex into that schema, which requires extra care.
+In addition, if you use AWS Elasticsearch, you will find that you cannot stop and apply a new mapping to your index, so you must create a new index with a new schema and then reindex into that schema, which requires extra care.

 Django Elastic Migrations provides Django management commands for performing these actions, records a history of the actions performed,